 Every Person Has a Story

 Just like you, each homeless person has a unique story.
-People become homeless due to many reasons like the recession of 2008, domestic violence, or lack of support from family members.
+The real reason people become homeless is due to many reasons like the recession of 2008, domestic violence, or lack of support from family members.

 Invisible People: Changing the Story of Homelessness is a YouTube channel dedicated to telling the story of our nation’s homeless.
 Here you’ll find stories of hundreds of homeless people all over the US.
 Just a few of our favorite videos: